szsascha/szsascha/README.md

 ### Hi there 👋

 My name is Sascha and I'm a full-time Senior Software-Development Consultant.
 Currently working on the backend of large Java projects.
-Prior to that, I spent a decade developing and supporting logistics solutions on IBM i.
+Prior to that, I spent a decade of developing and supporting large logistics solutions for big companies on IBM i.

 In my free time, I really like to learn new things and take on challenges.
 Not only on software development, but also in sports.